Skip to main content

 Intermediate

-Growth hormone secretagogues (GHS) represent a class of peptides that act by stimulating the to release its own growth hormone.
+Growth hormone secretagogues (GHS) represent a class of peptides that act by stimulating the pituitary gland to release its own growth hormone.
 This stimulation often mimics the body’s natural pulsatile release, which some clinicians believe offers a more physiological approach compared to continuous exogenous administration.
 Key GHS peptides utilized in clinical protocols include:

 • Sermorelin ∞ A synthetic analog of GHRH, Sermorelin directly stimulates the pituitary to secrete GH.
 Its action is transient, promoting a natural pulsatile release pattern.